mipt-pdris/kubernetes_example/README.md

 ```

 Use `minikube dashboard` to see what happens with kubernetes in your browser.
+Note: in case of any troubles check #Troubleshoot section at the end of README
 1. Create postgres pod, service and persistent volume with configuration `postgres.yaml`:\
 `kubectl create -f kube/postgres.yaml`
 2. Package application into jar:\